CamillaPei/cse15l-lab-reports/labreport3.md

         actinomycin D and DRB to cells, the large complex is converted to the small complex to complexes play in the transcription of specific genes?
 How central will the regulation of
 ```
-In this example, `grep -i ` searches for lines that includes "complex" in the given file while ignoring the case of letters, and I noticed that the plural form of "complex" is also included in the result.
+In this example, `grep -i ` searches and displays the lines that includes "complex" in the given file while ignoring the case of letters, and I noticed that the plural form of "complex" is also included in the result.
 This flexibility accommodates variations in case and pluralization, making the search more inclusive.

 2. `grep -l ` Displays list of filenames only.